Current Visiting Faculty

 Andrew Olendzki was trained in Buddhist Studies at Lancaster University in England, as well as at Harvard and the University of Sri Lanka.
-Formerly executive director of IMS, executive director of BCBS, and editor of the Insight Journal, he is currently the senior scholar at BCBS.
-He is the author of Unlimiting Mind: The Radically Experiential Psychology of Buddhism.
-For a complete bibliography of his writing, please click here.
+Formerly executive director of IMS, executive director of BCBS, editor of the Insight Journal, and senior scholar at BCBS, he is the author of Unlimiting Mind: The Radically Experiential Psychology of Buddhism.
+Here is Andy’s website.

 Mu Soeng is the study center’s program director and resident scholar.
 He trained in the (Korean) Zen tradition and was a monk for eleven years.
 He is the author ofThousand Peaks: Korean Zen (Tradition and Teachers); The Diamond Sutra: Transforming the Way We Perceive the World; Trust in Mind: The Rebellion of Chinese Zen; and the recently published The Heart of the Universe: Exploring the Heart Sutra.

 Gloria Taraniya Ambrosia has been a Dhamma teacher since 1990.
 She is a student of the western forest sangha, the disciples of Ajahn Sumedho and Ajahn Chah, and is a Lay Buddhist Minister in association with Abhayagiri Buddhist Monastery in California.
 She served as resident teacher of IMS in Barre, Massachusetts from 1996 through 1999.

 Bhikkhu Anālayo is a German scholar-monk and the author of Satipatthana: The Direct Path to Realization for which he received his PhD from the University of Peradeniya in Sri Lanka.
 He is a professor at the Numata Center for Buddhist Studies at the University of Hamburg and a researcher at the Dharma Drum Buddhist College in Taiwan.
 He studies Buddhist texts in Pali, Sanskrit, Chinese and Tibetan; his current research interests focus on a comparative study of the Pali Nikayas and Chinese Agamas, with a special interest in the topics of Buddhist meditation and the role of women in Buddhism.
 Information about his teaching is available here: